s8au/pypsa-in-prime/README.md

 To use the [PRIME cluster](https://mpe.au.dk/en/research/facilities/prime/), first you need to get a user.
 Write an email to Søren Madsen at sma@mpe.au.dk

 #### 2. Connect with ssh
+Update 16.01.25:
+You now need to use the jump host ssh.au.dk first to connect to the cluster:
+> ssh au123456@ssh.au.dk
- You can connect to the cluster through the terminal, e.g.
+ You can then connect to the cluster through the terminal, e.g.
 > ssh marta@prime.eng.au.dk

 The main way of interacting with the cluster will be through a terminal where you have run the ssh command to connect to prime.
 A more modern way of interacting with the cluster is by using the program VSCode as shown in [step 22](#vs-code)